sdaemi/eilnn/README.md

 ## Usage

 The two example notebooks in the "examples" fodler indicate the two main functionalities of the package, namely automated COCO-style annotation generation and segmentation + classification.
 Please note for this iteration of package, Mask R-CNN (preferably GPU enabled) *must* be previously installed.

+Currently, features such as the removal of partially truncated particles are tailored to data collected using a lab-based Zeiss Ultra 810 X-ray computed tomography instrument.
+If you need to analyse other types of data, please feel free to get in touch.